 The General Workshops Scholarship Fund

 Partial tuition scholarships are available to deserving applicants through donations by corporations and individual benefactors to Maine Media Workshops+College.
 Funds are intended to support the educational process of today’s most talented filmmakers, photographers, writers, and digital artists.
 Application is by portfolio (15-20 images) or reel, evidence of financial need as demonstrated on the application form, accompanied by latest tax return and 3 letters of recommendation.
 Limited scholarships available to students entering their first term of the CCF or PCVS program based on ability and financial need.
 Applications should be submitted, immediately upon acceptance into the program.
-Materials must be sent electronically to: [email protected] with a deadline of 5PM, Friday April 24, 2020.
+Materials must be sent electronically to: [email protected] No deadline.
+Funds available until allocated.
 Portfolios/reels must be placed online for viewing.
-Awards will be announced the week of May 4, 2020.
+A

 The Mattina Proctor Scholarship